 And you’ve mentioned that all of your developers are in-house.
 You don’t like outsourcing?

 DK: I can’t say we don’t like outsourcing, it’s a good option to have if you don’t have the possibility to have your team on sight.
-But for us there’s a lot of benefits in having them in-house because then we have a lot of control of the product.
-I think that’s crucial in the beginning.
+But for us, there’s a lot of benefits in having them in-house because then we have a lot of control of the product.
+I think that’s crucial to be able to fully manage your startup team in the beginning.
 You need to have that control and know what everyone is doing, and that can be a problem if you’re outsourcing from the very the beginning.
 When you’re moving to a module phase later on, it can be good to outsource as a compliment to your development team on sight.